 Aberdeen has a long tradition of work in Natural Language Generation (NLG), getting computer programs to produce text in an ordinary language such as English, starting from information not expressed in language, such as tables of numerical data or a collection of entries in a database.
-In recent years, the NLG group has branched out into various other areas of Computational Linguistics.
+In recent years, the NLG theme has branched out into various other areas of Computational Linguistics.
 One example is the type of process where the generation process starts from information stated in language, and the aim is to re-phrase the text, for example to make it more readable.
-Other examples are computational humour (an area of Creative Computing), the analysis of sentiment in text, and the mining of logical arguments from text (related to the theory of Formal Argumentation).
-We’re also investigating the kinds of information that Recommender Systems should express when they suggest products to prospective buyers.

-The CLAN research group includes one of the largest concentrations of NLG researchers in the world, and is very active in the wider international research community.
-The group has weekly meetings where topical issues in and around Computational Linguistics are discussed.
+The CLAN research theme is very active in the wider international research community.
+The theme has weekly meetings where topical issues in and around Computational Linguistics are discussed.